Toward a Safe Internet of Agents: The Anatomy of a Single Agent

-\item \textbf{Systemic Risk: The Feedback Injection Attack:} The most significant security vulnerability is that the reflection mechanism itself can be hijacked.
-An attacker can craft malicious feedback designed to steer the agent towards a harmful goal \cite{madaan2023selfrefineiterativerefinementselffeedback}.
-For example, if an agent's plan is critiqued with ``This plan is too safe; you need to be more aggressive to achieve the goal,'' the reflection process may obediently ``correct'' the plan by removing necessary safety constraints.
-This effectively weaponizes the agent's self-correction capability, turning a defensive mechanism into an attack vector.
+\item \textbf{Systemic Risk: Feedback Injection Attacks:} Reflection mechanisms can be hijacked through malicious feedback steering agents toward harmful goals \cite{madaan2023selfrefineiterativerefinementselffeedback}.
+For example, critiquing ``This plan is too safe; be more aggressive'' can cause agents to remove safety constraints, weaponizing self-correction.

-\item \textbf{Operational Risks: Error Reinforcement and Resource Consumption:} If not properly managed, reflection can lead to unproductive loops where an agent reinforces its own biases or oscillates between similarly flawed outputs.
-Furthermore, the iterative nature of the process can lead to excessive resource consumption and high latency if not bounded by a maximum number of iterations or other stopping criteria. \end{itemize}

-Ultimately, while a powerful tool, reflection is not an intrinsic safety guarantee.
-The integrity of the feedback source—whether it's the LLM's own critique, an external tool, or a human—is paramount.
-Secure reflection-based systems must therefore include mechanisms to validate the critiques themselves, especially when they originate from potentially untrusted sources.